errinlarsen/castle_greyhawk/rules/index.md

 ---

 <span style="margin-left: 10%; font-size: 65%; background-color: #C3FDB8;">As this document is updated, I will mark the most recent changes with this highlight color.</span>

-- <span style="margin-left: 10%; font-size: 65%; background-color: #C3FDB8;">I re-arranged the order of the sections and sub-sections of this document to more closely follow the order of rules as presented in the _Player's Handbook_ and the _Dungeon Master's Guide_, and placed the _Miscellaneous_ section at the end.</span>
+<span style="margin-left: 10%; font-size: 65%; background-color: #C3FDB8;">The order of the sections and sub-sections of this document have been re-arranged to more closely follow the order of rules as presented in the _Player's Handbook_ and the _Dungeon Master's Guide_.</span>
+<span style="margin-left: 10%; font-size: 65%; background-color: #C3FDB8;">The _Miscellaneous_ section has been moved to the end.</span>

 ## Character Creation
 ### Player Character Races